GuillaumeGermain/CNN/README.md

                          verbose=verbose,
                          callbacks=callback_list)

-This generator produces small variations out of each original picture, and it's even done on the fly, for a best efficiency.
+This generator produces small variations out of each original picture, and it's even done on the fly for a better efficiency.
-This leads to a much wider range of pictures and helps reducing overfitting.
+This leads to a much wider range of pictures and reduces overfitting.
 The test dataset is also augmented using the same technique.

 In practice, with a typical batch_size of 32, the data generator produces 32 new variations out of each original picture.